Liam-Zhou/Chuwa0910/ShortQuestions/hw43ShortAnswer.md

 Default bean name would just be the name of the method that declaares bean.

 ### 9.
+@Component refers to the general spring-managed component.
+@Service is a type of component, it's usually the data object class's business logic.
+@Repository is a specialized component as well.
+It's for the dto(data access object).

+### 10. Bean Injections.
+@Autowired.
+By Type > By Name
+@Inject.
+By Name > By Type.
+@Resource.
+By Name > By Type.

 ### 11. 3 Types of Beans Injection.
 Constructor Injection: Inject the object dependencies within the object's constructor.
 This alwasy gets the dependencies before it's used and once the dependencies are set, they cannot be changed.
 Setter injection: Inject through setter method.
 Field Injection: Inject dependency explicitly by creating a new field.

+### 12. Setting bean injections in case of duplicate in one type.
+Use the @Primary annotation to set the bean you want to inject first, or use @Qualify to specify the injection points.

+### 13. BeanFactory and ApplicationContext
+'BeanFactory' let us configure and manage, creating and retrieving beans.
+It's the core of IoC and Dependency injections.
+ApplicationContext is built on top of the Bean Factory, it adds a few more functionality.

+### 14. Scope of the bean.
+Singleton: this scopes the bean definition to single instance per Spring IoC container(default).
+Prototype: this scopes a single bean definition to have any number of object instances.
+Request: Scopes a bean definition to an http request.
+Session: Scopes a bean definition to an http session.
+Global-session: scopes a bean defition to global http session.